sealand210/did/source/my-collections/education.markdown

 {% img left /images/sahami.png pingdom tools%}
 ###[Programming Methodology](http://see.stanford.edu/see/courseinfo.aspx?coll=824a47e1-135f-4508-a5aa-866adcae1111)

-A great and fun course from professor Mehran Sahami at Stanford, talking about the basic and fundamantal stuff about programming.
+A great and fun course from professor Mehran Sahami at Stanford, talking about the basic and fundamantal stuff of programming.